antoniowd/nvim/lua/ai-commit/README.md

 1. Ensure Copilot is authenticated and working in Neovim
 2. Set `provider = "copilot"` in plugin config

 **Note:** Copilot token extraction can be tricky.
-If you get authentication errors, use Claude instead.
+If you get authentication errors, use Claude or OpenAI instead.

 ## Commit Format